 Terme of Caracalla

-The Baths of Caracalla were built in the 3rd century, during the reign of Emperor Caracalla, which determined their name.
-It was a complex of the largest, monumental buildings of antiquity.
-The walls of the baths were made of concrete and covered with thin marble plates, which gave the buildings an apparent lightness.
+The baths of Caracalla were built in the 3rd century, during the reign of Emperor Caracalla, which determined their name.
+It was a complex of the largest, most monumental buildings of antiquity.
+The walls of the baths were made of concrete and covered with thin marble slabs, which gave the buildings an apparent lightness.

-On the territory of ancient Rome there were many public baths, designed for different material levels of residents.
-The entire city was crossed by multi-tiered arcades that supplied them with water.
-Looking at the preserved ruins, the mysterious landscape hills that became the heritage of ancient culture, one can be surprised and feel their unusual past rather than enjoy the standard architectural beauty.
+There were many public baths on the territory of ancient Rome, designed for different material levels of residents.
+Multi-tiered arcades crisscrossed the entire city, supplying them with water.
+Looking at the preserved ruins, mysterious landscaped hills that have become a legacy of ancient culture, one can rather be surprised and feel their unusual past than enjoy the standard architectural beauty.

-In this place on the southern slope of the Aventine Hill, near the beginning of the Appian Way, there were the famous Baths of Caracalla.
-This is a grandiose complex of buildings, striking in its size, purpose, and luxurious decoration
+In this place on the southern slope of the Aventine Hill, near the beginning of the Via Appia, there were the famous Baths of Caracalla.
+This is a grandiose complex of buildings, striking in its size, purpose, and luxury of decoration.

 Detailed description

-Archaeologists have found evidence that during the heyday of the baths, the main room was often used as an exhibition area.
+Archaeologists have found evidence that during the heyday of thermae, the main room was often used as an exhibition area.
 It was occupied by exhibits from the famous museums of Naples and the Vatican.
-Since the 5th century, the Baths of Caracalla have been included in the lists of wonders of Rome.
-Water for the thermal baths was supplied in a special way.
-It flowed from the Aqua Marcia source to a special system, was heated and distributed throughout the entire volume of the buildings.
-The structure of the Baths of Caracalla contained zones located in a strict sequence:
+Since the 5th century, the baths of Caracalla have been included in the lists of wonders of Rome.
+Water for thermal baths was supplied in a special way.
+It flowed from the Aqua Marcia spring to a special system, was heated and distributed throughout the buildings.
+The structure of the Thermal Baths of Caracalla contained zones arranged in a strict sequence.:

 - Frigidarium is a cold zone.
-It was a huge reservoir (58x28 m), filled with cold water.
-Its mandatory replacement was carried out twice a day.
-The walls of the room were decorated with beautiful mosaics and lined with marble slabs.
+It was a huge pond (58x28 m) filled with cold water.
+Its mandatory replacement was performed twice a day.
+The walls of the room were decorated with beautiful mosaics, lined with marble slabs.

-- Tepidarium - a warm bath for gradual warming up.
-On both sides there were special rooms (semicircular squadrons) for gymnastics schools.
+- A tepidarium is a warm bath for gradual warming up.
+On both sides there were special rooms (semicircular squadrons) for gymnastic schools.
 Famous figures of athletes were found on their floors.
-Fragments of rare mosaics are kept in the Lateran Palace.
+Fragments of a rare mosaic are kept in the Lateran Palace.

-- Caldarium - hot bath.
+- The caldarium is a hot bath.
 This is a rotunda (diameter 35 m) with a dome.
-Around it there were small niches for private washing.
-There were seating areas nearby.
+There were small niches around her for private washing.
+There were recreation areas nearby.

 - Sudatorium - steam room with T85 °C.

-- Lavarium - a room for pouring water, applying aromatic oils, taking baths.
+- Lavarium is a room for pouring water, applying aromatic oils, and taking baths.

 Importance for the people

-The Baths of Caracalla are not just baths, but structures that reflect the way of life of the Romans.
-They contained clubs, stadiums, a cultural center, and a garden, where visitors of different cultural backgrounds rested, had fun, and engaged in activities in accordance with their needs.
+The baths of Caracalla are not just baths, but structures reflecting the lifestyle of the Romans.
+There were clubs, stadiums, a cultural center, and a garden where visitors from different cultural backgrounds rested, had fun, and engaged in activities according to their needs.
 You could just sit with friends among the unique sculptures, mosaic paintings on the floor and walls.
-Each subsequent emperor sought to outshine the previous masterpieces with their artistic decoration.
-And they accumulated, enriching the internal and external interior of the ensemble.
+Each subsequent emperor sought to overshadow the previous masterpieces with their artistic decoration.
+And they accumulated, enriching the interior and exterior of the ensemble.

-Of particular interest was the inspection of the competitions of gymnasts and various athletes, which were held from the windows of the bathhouses overlooking the stadium and the amphitheater.
-By the way, at the 1960 Summer Olympics, gymnast competitions were held in the ancient stadium in the prepared ruins of thermae.
-The rules for visiting the baths were constantly changing.
-In the initial period, men visited the halls completely naked, women protected their hair and pearl jewelry.
-With the growing greatness of the Roman Empire, carnal pleasures and entertainment in the baths were increasingly welcomed, which turned into a zone of unacceptable orgies and debauchery.
+Of particular interest was the inspection of the competitions of gymnasts and various athletes, which was held from the windows of the baths overlooking the stadium and the amphitheater.
+By the way, in the 1960 Summer Olympics, gymnasts competed in an ancient stadium in the prepared ruins of the baths.
+The rules for visiting baths were constantly changing.
+In the initial period, men visited the halls completely naked, while women protected their hair and pearl jewelry.
+With the growing greatness of the Roman Empire, carnal pleasures and thermal baths were increasingly welcomed, which turned into a zone of unacceptable orgies and debauchery.

-The Baths of Caracalla operated from 217 to 537, but people and nature destroyed the unique ensemble of antiquity.
-Research in their place has shown that a different world in the thermal baths was also created by holding concerts.
-Their traditions have continued now, when venues for pop and opera performers have been created on the ancient territory.
-The unique theater operates in the open air and the production of the opera “Aida” by Giuseppe Verdi against the backdrop of ancient, real scenery continues to attract numerous visitors.
-There is also an interesting thematic museum underground.
+The Baths of Caracalla worked from 217 to 537, but people and nature destroyed the unique ensemble of antiquity.
+Research in their place has shown that another world in thermae was created by holding concerts.
+Their traditions have continued even now, when venues for pop and opera performers were created on the ancient territory.
+The unique theater operates in the open air and the production of the opera "Aida" by Giuseppe Verdi against the background of ancient, real scenery continues to attract numerous visitors.
+There is also an interesting thematic museum under the thermal baths.

-Despite the fact that it has long been impossible to sit in a luxurious bathhouse, after visiting ancient ruins a person leaves renewed, rested, with a supply of new strength that has come from distant historical times.
+Despite the fact that it has long been impossible to sit in a luxurious sauna, after visiting the ancient ruins, a person leaves refreshed, rested, with a reserve of new forces that have come from distant historical times.
 Address: Via delle Terme di Caracalla, 52.
-Just arrive by metro or bus 118, 160, 714, 628.
+Simply take the metro or bus 118, 160, 714, 628.